Private Blog Networks: What Are They & Why You Should Avoid Them

 Earning high quality backlinks can take up to weeks and be difficult if not executed properly.
 Creating valuable content that others willingly want to link to takes a great deal of time, planning and expertise.

-To put it simply, link building takes time and that results in a lot of unpredictability for many SEO agencies.
+To put it simply, link building takes time, resulting in a lot of unpredictability for many SEO agencies.
 With a PBN, an SEO agency has full control over their client’s link building and can add or remove backlinks at will.

 To Have Full Control over Anchor Texts

-About a decade ago, exact-match anchor texts were the go-to in being able to effectively target and rank for specific key terms.
+About a decade ago, exact-match anchor texts were the go-to to effectively target and rank for specific key terms.
 SEOs at the time found a way to manipulate their SEO rankings by heavy anchor text spamming.

-Google’s Penguin algorithm update was then released to crack down on such link schemes, eventually putting an end to manipulative anchor texts.
+Google’s Penguin algorithm update was released to crack down on such link schemes, eventually ending manipulative anchor texts.
 A few black hat SEOs will still use PBNs to control anchor texts and manipulate SEO rankings, but in most cases will almost always end up with penalisation from Google.

 How To Best Identify A Private Blog Network

-We recommend that you ask the following questions should you feel like your SEO agency is building backlinks through PBNs.
+We recommend asking the following questions should you feel like your SEO agency is building backlinks through PBNs.

 Is Your Backlink Coming From An Established Domain?